Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Pedagogy Dimension

-Pedagogy involves how a course is designed and taught.
-It also defines how students interact with the content and each other.
+Pedagogy involves the teaching approaches that are used, including how students interact with the content and each other.
 Once again, the choices we make determine how inclusive the course feels.
 In the Scientific Teaching module, we demonstrated how poor instruction leads to a pattern of exclusion from STEM that differentially affects students.
 In contrast, pedagogies that promote a sense of belonging lead to increased persistence in STEM [estrada2011toward](@cite), especially for HEC students [evans_functional_2021, hurtado_diversifying_2009, olson_expression-based_2019, rodenbusch_early_2016, shuster_implementing_2019, waddell_flying_2021](@cite).

 ## Inclusive Learning in Practice